Showing posts with label Mt.06. Show all posts

 Make yourselves a wallet which never wears out.

 Americans tend to take property rights for granted.
 The ancients weren’t so naïve.
-If the king wanted your stuff, he’d have your stuff.
+If the king wanted your stuff, he’d take it.
 Land, cattle, wives.
-You remember Abraham was regularly worried different kings would swipe his wife from him—’cause they did.
-Ge 12.12-13, 20.2 Even though Abraham was powerful enough to assemble his very own army and rescue his nephew.
+You remember Abraham was regularly worried different kings would swipe his wife from him—’cause kings did that.
+Ge 12.12-13, 20.2 Even though Abraham was powerful enough to muster his very own private army to rescue his nephew.

 So if you had wealth, you had to secure it.
 Just like paranoid people do today.
 Better build a strongroom in your house, or find a clever way to disguise or hide it.
 Lots of people simply buried it in a hole in the ground, just like the worthless steward in Jesus’s story of the talents.
 Mt 25.25 Or that buried treasure in Jesus’s other story.
 Mt 13.44 Hey, if nobody knows where your hole is, thieves can’t dig it up.
 (The KJV decided to translate διορύσσουσιν/diorýssusin, “dig through” as “break through”—a common enough way to get into a flimsy wooden house in the 17th century, but much harder to do with the solid stone houses of the first century.)